How to get Kindle ebooks for less.

 99p daily deals

-Every day Amazon sells three or four titles for just 99p.
+Every day Amazon sells three or four titles for just 99p (or just over).
 These deals last just 24 hours before new offers replace them.
 I’ve picked up quite a few titles from this deal and have signed up for a daily email so I get a nudge to check what is in offer.

 £1 monthly offers